bshambaugh/linear-regression-experiments/README.md

 How to Do Linear Regression using Gradient Descent by Siraj Raval at https://www.youtube.com/watch?v=XdM6ER7zTLk with code at https://github.com/llSourcell/linear_regression_live

 This optimization works for problems that do not present themselves as functions, thus do have not analytical solution.
-(Thank you Waylon Flinn) It does not appear to be optimization like in RW Hamming's book, "Numerical Methods for Scientists and Engineers".
+(Thank you Waylon Flinn) It does not appear to be optimization like in RW Hamming's book, "Numerical Methods for Scientists and Engineers", because we cannot find a derivative?